International Students, Welcome!

 · Free tutoring for students taking TESL-500: Principles of Linguistics by a TESOL Program Graduate Assistant

 · A peer revision approach to class assignments where you work with fellow students as partners so that everyone's work improves

 · Extensive academic and personal support through a variety of campus resources, ranging from academic tutoring to assistance with cultural adjustment offered by the Academic Support Center

 Frequently Asked Questions

-To learn more about applying to U.S. colleges in general and getting settled in at American University specifically, please visit our our Office of International Student Services.
+To learn more about applying to U.S. colleges in general and getting settled in at American University specifically, please visit International Student and Scholar Services.